-The competencies for the PhD Concentration in Health and Public Policy are met through required and elective coursework, independent research, and the process of writing a thesis.
+The competencies for the concentration in Health and Public Policy are met through required and elective coursework, independent research, and the process of writing a thesis.
 Upon successful completion of the concentration, students will have mastered the following concentration competencies; specifically students by the end of the program will have the ability to:

 Health and Public Policy Concentration Competencies

-- Describe the steps of the policymaking process, including problem setting, formulation, implementation, analysis, and evaluation.
+- Describe the steps of the policymaking process, including problem identification, policy formulation, implementation, analysis, and evaluation.

 - Critically compare and apply theories of the policy process to the study of public health problems.